-14.b For further information, see the Glossary entry for "repurchase/resale agreements." (cont.)
+For further information, see the Glossary entry for "repurchase/resale agreements."

-- Trading liabilities.
+Trading liabilities.
 Report the amount of liabilities from the reporting bank's trading activities.
 Include liabilities resulting from sales of assets that the reporting bank does not own (see the Glossary entry for "short position") and revaluation losses from the "marking to market" of interest rate, foreign exchange rate, equity, and commodity and other derivative contracts into which the reporting bank has entered for trading, dealer, customer accommodation, and similar purposes.
+In addition, for purposes of these reports, banks may classify liabilities as trading if the bank applies fair value accounting, with changes in fair value reported in current earnings, and manages these assets as trading positions, subject to the controls and applicable regulatory guidance related to trading activities.

-For those banks that must complete Schedule RC-D, Trading Assets and Liabilities, the amount reported in this item must equal Schedule RC-D, item 15. - 16 Other borrowed money.
+For those banks that must complete Schedule RC-D, Trading Assets and Liabilities, the amount reported in this item must equal Schedule RC-D, item 15, and Schedule RC-Q, item 5, column A.

+- 16 Other borrowed money.
 Report the amount from Schedule RC-M, item 5.c. - 17 Not applicable. - Not applicable. - Subordinated notes and debentures.
-Report the amount of subordinated notes and debentures (including mandatory convertible debt) (see the Glossary entry for "subordinated notes and debentures").
+Report the amount of subordinated notes and debentures (including mandatory convertible debt).
+Include the fair value of subordinated notes and debentures that are accounted for at fair value under a fair value option.
+(See the Glossary entry for "subordinated notes and debentures" for the definition of this term.)
 Also include the amount of outstanding limited-life preferred stock including any amounts received in excess of its par or stated value.
 (See the Glossary entry for "preferred stock" for the definition of limited-life preferred stock.)